Dead People Server

 Maria Schell (actress) -- Dead.
 Died April 26, 2005.
 Born January 15, 1926.
 Superman, The Brothers Karamozov, the sister of Maximilian Schell, died on the same day as Mason Adams.
 IBDB IMDb Obituary

-Maximilian Schell (actor) -- Alive.
+Maximilian Schell (actor) -- Dead.
+Died February 1, 2014.
 Born December 8, 1930.
-Judgment at Nuremberg, Deep Impact, brother of Maria Schell.
-Home Page IBDB IMDb
+Judgment at Nuremberg (for which he won an Oscar), Deep Impact, brother of Maria Schell.
+Wikipedia twitter IBDB IMDb Obituary

 Vincent Schiavelli (actor/cookbook writer) -- Dead.
 Lung cancer.
 Died December 26, 2005.
 Born November 10, 1948.
 Long-faced character actor in famous movies like One Flew Over the Cuckoo's Nest, Amadeus and Ghost (where he played the ghost who haunted subway cars), he lived in Italy and wrote books on Italian cooking, died on the same day as Kerry Packer.
 IMDb